 Project vs process – many people confuse one for the other, or may even be unaware there’s a difference!
 For many people, there is an unaware mix-up between a project vs a process.
 While they do share commonalities and are both popular practices implemented in everyday business, they are in fact, two very different methods of operations.

-In this article, I’ll attempt to give you a better understanding of the two practices by describing what they each involve and their separate purposes.
+This article will help you understand the two practices better by describing what they each entail and their distinct purposes.

 Project vs Process